Adibakhan14/Adibakhan14/README.md

 - **Database**: MySQL
 - **Tools**: Postman, GitHub, Git, Postman

+### 💻 Projects
+- **🌐 WorkHolic**: A smart freelancing platform aimed at efficiently connecting clients and freelancers.
+For further implementation, AI/ML/NLP models will be used for smart freelancer matching, job filtering, bidding insights, and client satisfaction analysis.
+- **🛒 Grocery Mart DBMS**: A full-fledged database system using MySQL with tables like Customer, Product, Category, Order, Payment, Supplier, and Inventory.
+Includes constraints, relationships, and SQL queries.
+- **🍽️ Tasty Bites - Recipe Webpage**: A stylish and responsive recipe website built using HTML, CSS, and JavaScript.
+Includes a hero recipe (Paneer Butter Masala), ingredient reveal sections, modal popups for each recipe card, user rating options, and a dark mode toggle.

 ### 🏆 Certifications & Achievements
 - **Postman API Fundamentals Student Expert** - Mastered API fundamentals and hands-on skills in Postman
 - **Generative AI Certification** - Gained expertise in generative AI models and techniques